Universal Plug and Play

-UPnP assumes the network runs Internet Protocol (IP) and then leverages HTTP, on top of IP, in order to provide device/service description, actions, data transfer and event notification.
+UPnP assumes the network runs IP, and then uses HTTP on top of IP to provide device/service description, actions, data transfer and event notification.
 Device search requests and advertisements are supported by running HTTP on top of UDP (port 1900) using multicast (known as HTTPMU).
 Responses to search requests are also sent over UDP, but are instead sent using unicast (known as HTTPU).

 Conceptually, UPnP extends plug and play—a technology for dynamically attaching devices directly to a computer—to zero-configuration networking for residential and SOHO wireless networks.
-UPnP devices are plug and play in that, when connected to a network, they automatically establish working configurations with other devices.
+UPnP devices are plug-and-play in that, when connected to a network, they automatically establish working configurations with other devices, removing the need for users to manually configure and add devices through IP addresses.

-UPnP is generally regarded as unsuitable for deployment in business settings for reasons of economy, complexity, and consistency: the multicast foundation makes it chatty, consuming too many network resources on networks with a large population of devices; the simplified access controls don't map well to complex environments; and it does not provide a uniform configuration syntax such as the CLI environments of Cisco IOS or JUNOS.
+UPnP is generally regarded as unsuitable for deployment in business settings for reasons of economy, complexity, and consistency: the multicast foundation makes it chatty, consuming too many network resources on networks with a large population of devices; the simplified access controls do not map well to complex environments.

 Overview

 The UPnP architecture allows device-to-device networking of consumer electronics, mobile devices, personal computers, and networked home appliances.
 It is a distributed, open architecture protocol based on established standards such as the Internet Protocol Suite (TCP/IP), HTTP, XML, and SOAP.
 UPnP control points (CPs) are devices which use UPnP protocols to control UPnP controlled devices (CDs).

 The UPnP architecture supports zero-configuration networking.
 A UPnP-compatible device from any vendor can dynamically join a network, obtain an IP address, announce its name, advertise or convey its capabilities upon request, and learn about the presence and capabilities of other devices.
 Dynamic Host Configuration Protocol (DHCP) and Domain Name System (DNS) servers are optional and are only used if they are available on the network.
 Devices can disconnect from the network automatically without leaving state information.

-UPnP was published as a 73-part international standard, ISO/IEC 29341, in December 2008.
+UPnP was published as a 73-part international standard ISO/IEC 29341 in December 2008.